bitx/bitx-ruby/README.md

-# BitX-ruby
+# BitX Ruby

-Ruby wrapper for the BitX API
+Ruby wrapper for the BitX API.

+Currently the public API (ticker, orderbook, trades) is wrapped.
+TODO: Add the private API.

 ## Installation